Michaelx626/Study-Regex/Develop/gist-template.md

 This specific quantifier checks for a match depending on the character before the plus sign.
 For example if the Regex is '/A+' then it looks for all A's in the string.
 If the string was '123ABC!@#ABC' then it would match both A's.
 There are other quantifiers that can be useful in some cases.

 ### OR Operator
+The OR operator is exactly the same as it is intended in Javascript.
+The OR operator, also called the Pipe symbol '|', means the either the first condition or the second.
+For example if the Regex is '/A|B' then the matching characters would be both either A OR B. In this same example if the string was '123ABC!@#ABC' then the matching characters would be A OR B.

 ### Character Classes
+A character class is the prime exactly I am using for this study guide, '/[0-9a-zA-Z]'.
+It is simply the range within the brackets that will match the string.
+You can specify the range to match what you desire.
+If the Regex was to be '/[0-9]' indicating I would like to match only numbers within the string then the previous example string '123ABC!@#ABC' would match numbers 123 only, returning 3 matches.
+The user can customize the range with the hyphen to limit or widen his or her search.

 ### Flags